Snuneymuxw

 - Central Coast Indigenous Resource Alliance

 - First Peoples’ Cultural Council: revitalizing Indigenous languages, arts and cultural heritage in BC.
-They also have a map of Indigenous langages.

 - Climate Atlas of Canada: Indigenous Knowledges and Climate Change